Gradient flows of interacting Laguerre cells as discrete porous media flows: Introduction

-where $p = \min\{2,\alpha\}$, $U(r|s) \coloneqq U(r) - U(s) - U'(s)(r-s)$ for all $r\geq 0$ and $s>0$, and where the constant $C>0$ only depends on $\sup_{t\in[0,T]}\|\nabla U'(\rho(t,\cdot)\|_{C^{2,1}}$, $\|\rho^0\|_{C^{1,1}}$, $\rho_{min}$, $\mathrm{diam}(\Omega)$, $U$, $T$, and $d$. \end{theorem}
+where $p = \min\{2,\alpha\}$, $U(r|s) \coloneqq U(r) - U(s) - U'(s)(r-s)$ for all $r\geq 0$ and $s>0$, and where the constant $C>0$ only depends on $\sup_{t\in[0,T]}\|\nabla U'(\rho(t,\cdot)\|_{C^{2,1}}$, $\|\rho^0\|_{C^{1,1}}$, $\rho_{min}$, $C_0$, $\mathrm{diam}(\Omega)$, $U$, $T$, and $d$. \end{theorem}

 The proof is contained in Section \ref{sec:convergence}.
-Just as in \cite{gallouet2022convergence}, it relies on a Gr\"onwall argument applied on an appropriately constructed modulated energy (as in the classical approach to obtain weak strong stability results on \eqref{eq:pde0}; see, e.g., Chapter 5 in \cite{dafermos2005hyperbolic}).
-The error estimate we prove is actually stronger than \eqref{eq:est}, and it is given explicitly in equation \eqref{eq:finalestimate} (see also Section \ref{sec:external} for an extension in the presence of external potentials).
-In particular, the same bound holds for the error in the $L^2_\nu$ norm between the exact Lagrangian flow (according to the interpretation described in Section \ref{sec:lagint}) and the discrete one, given by the collection of the particle trajectories.
+Just as in \cite{gallouet2022convergence}, it relies on a Gr\"onwall argument applied on an appropriately constructed modulated energy (as in the classical approach to obtain weak strong stability results for \eqref{eq:pde0}; see, e.g., Chapter 5 in \cite{dafermos2005hyperbolic}).
 Finally, note that if for example we set

 then $\delta_N$ is just the $L^2_\nu$ projection error of $\Phi$ onto $\mathbb{F}_N$, the space of piece-wise constant vector fields on $\mc{T}_N$.
 Hence, denoting by $h_N = \max_i \mathrm{diam}(T_i)$ the largest cell diameter, we have $\delta_N \leq \| \nabla \Phi\|_\infty (\rho^0[\Omega])^{1/2} h_N$, where $\rho^0[\Omega]$ is the integral of $\rho^0$ over $\Omega$.